 It happens.
 They’re mortified.
 You’re caught off guard.
 If you can manage a gracious response then you will have succeeded in stopping what could turn into resentment between you and your colleague.
 And let’s be honest.
 Have you ever seen a grudge match that turns out well?

 Professional responses might include:

-“I know you didn’t mean to be hurtful.
+- “I know you didn’t mean to be hurtful.
 I accept your apology.”

-“It’s OK.
-We all have those days once in awhile.”
+- “It’s OK.
+We all have those days once in a while.”

-“I understand.
+- “I understand.
 You’re angry at the situation, not at me.”

-“You seem really irritated about this.
+- “You seem really irritated about this.
 Should we take a break and discuss it later?”

 It takes courage for the offending speaker to publicly acknowledge the transgression.
 Tempting as it might be to poke back, resist.
 Take the high road.
-Accept the apology . . .and mean it.
+Accept the apology — and mean it.
 After all, wouldn’t you hope they’d do the same for you?